The Personal Project

 Whatever form you decide on, your personal project should:

-be directly linked to an area of interaction
+be directly linked to a global context

 allow you to express a truly personal message